Festival d'été de Québec

-Festival d'été de Québec (FEQ) is the biggest outdoor musical event in Canada.
+The Festival d'été de Québec (FEQ) is the largest music festival in Canada in terms of number of artists (more than 200), largest stage (100,000), and by its length (11 days).
+A total number of passes of 140,350 (130,000 standard, 3,000 gold, 2,000 silver, 5,000 bleachers, 350 gardens) is available.
 The event was held since 1968, the 11-day festival takes place every year in July.
 FEQ's programming includes many international stars and emerging artists from around the globe.
-The biggest crowd in the history of the FEQ is the Rolling Stones in 2015 with 103,000 at The Bell Stage (Plains of Abraham stage).

 History

-The festival has been taking place annually since 1968.
+The FEQ Music Festival has been taking place annually since 1968.
 The first editions were organized by a group of businesspersons and artists of Quebec City in order to show the artistic, economic, and tourist potential of the region.
 During the 1970s and 1980s, the festival specialized in musicians from the Francophonie and world music.

-The festival grew substantially during the last decade after its decision to diversify its music offering and go after international headliners from genres across the board, including rock music, punk, hip hop, classical music, world music and electronic dance music.
+The festival grew substantially during the last decade after its decision to diversify its music offering and go after international headliners from genres across the board, including rock music, pop music, punk, hip hop, electronic dance music and world music.

 The festival reached the million spectators mark for the first time in 2007 and sold-out passes for the first time in 2010.

-This festival went on hiatus in 2020 due to the COVID-19 pandemic with the 53rd edition being deferred to 2021.

 Since February 2022, the organization behind Festival d’été de Québec is named BLEUFEU.